Family Meeting Rules of Order

 3. Criticize the behavior, not the person.
 Don't say "Christy is so messy I can't stand it!"
 Say, "I really don't like the way Christy leaves her homework spread out on the counter."

-Then we plan the big events for the coming year and begin talking about where we'd like to go for vacation and start discussing how to save the money for that.
-We don't always agree - but at least we're talking.
+Then, we plan the significant events for the coming year and discuss where we'd like to go on vacation and how to save money.
+We don't always agree, but at least we're talking.

 You Might Like These: